DanielSiepmann/website/source/Posts/2016/06/11-read-the-docs-sphinsx-plantuml-workflow.rst

     where "builder" is one of the supported builders, e.g. html, latex or linkcheck.

-As Sphinx is written in Python and used to document Python modules, most extensions can be ommitted for you documentation, until you are working with Python code.
+As Sphinx is written in Python and used to document Python modules, most extensions can be omitted for your documentation, until you are working with Python code.

-I defenitly recommend to enable ``todo`` and ``intersphinx`` all the time.
-Also ``ifconfig`` can be helpfull.
-But it's just the kickstart and you can add extensions lateron inside the configuration.
+I definitely recommend to enable ``todo`` and ``intersphinx`` all the time.
+Also ``ifconfig`` can be helpful.
+But it's just the kickstart and you can add extensions later on inside the configuration.

 Also do yourself a favour and create the :file:`Makefile` for easier usage.